mpcphys0/img_tools/organize_dicom/README.md

-# compare_dicom_gui
+# organize_dicom

 A simple GUI tool to organize a bulk folder of DICOM images into folders and images named according to Series Description.

 ## Install

-Place compare_dicom_gui.py in your preferred location for python scripts.
+Place organize_dicom.py in your preferred location for python scripts.
 Optionally, save image_processing_environment.yml for creating a python environment.
 For a guide on using Anaconda for environment management see [Getting Started with Anaconda and Python](#getting-started-with-anaconda-and-python)

 ## Usage (windows)

-Place two dicom files to be compared into same directory Open a powershell or cmd window and run the .py file
+Open a powershell or cmd window and run the .py file

 ```powershell
 PS C:\path_to_python_script> python compare_dicom_gui.py
 ```

-Select the two dicom files to compare in the file browser window that pops up Comparison files (csv and HTML) will be generated in the parent directory where the image files are located
+Browse for the desired folder <folder_to_organize> containing dicom images in the file browser window that pops up.
+A new folder called <folder_to_organize_organized> will be created in the same directory where <folder_to_organize> is located.

 ## Getting Started with Anaconda and Python